 Solar Farms:

-- Flight Restrictions: Drones must be flown below 400 feet, within visual line of sight, and outside no-fly zones unless special permissions are granted.
+- Flight Restrictions: Drones must be flown below 400 feet, within visual line of sight and outside no-fly zones unless special permissions are granted.

 These regulations ensure safe, legal, and effective drone operations in the renewable energy sector.